mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-***Note:*** *The flow for this transaction journey follows that of the Third-Party Initiated Transaction Request.
-The difference in the flow for this transaction journey occurs during the Authentication/Authorization process, where it fails due to an invalidly signed Challenge.
-(For a complete description of the transaction journey, please view the [Third Party Initiated Transaction Request journey](#third-party-initiated-transaction-request)*

-The transaction journey is failed by the DFSP Account Holder due to the transaction containing an invalidly signed Challenge.
-The DFSP Account Holder notifies the 3rd-Party API BC of the error condition via the Notifications BC.
-The error is noted and the Participant Account updated via the 3rd-Party API BC working in concert with the 3rd-Party Initiated Payments BC, and the PISP User is notified via the Notifications BC that the transaction failed.
+The workflow provided by this UC enables the Switch to handle instances where a third-party transaction journey is initiated, then authorised by an PISP User on request from the DFSP Account Holder, and the Switch detects that the DFSP Challenge response received contained an invalid signature.
+The Switch can then verify that the error has occurred and notify the DFSP Account Holder who in turn cancels the transaction and the notifies the PISP User via the Switch and their PISP profile holder.

 #### Flow Diagram